true-while/AzureFastStartForIoT/Fraud Detection/README.md

 In this section you are going to enable the photo you've just taken to be sent to Cortana Analytics to see if it recognises you.
 The process of sending your photos to Cortana is easy when you use the Face SDK as these pre-written libaries do all the heavy lifting for you.

-Face API can be used to identify a person based on a photograph and a people database (called a a person group in the SDK) which needs to be created in advance and can be edited over time.
+Face API can be used to identify a person based on a photograph and a people database (called a __Person Group__ in the SDK) which needs to be created in advance and can be edited over time.
 The following figure is an example of a person group named "myfriends".
-Each group may contain up to 1,000 person objects.
-Meanwhile, each person object can have one or more photos registered.
+Each group may contain up to 1,000 people and each person can have one or more photos registered.

 ![The structure of a Person Group](images/persongroup.jpg).